lsst-dm/ProdStat/README.rst

 file.
 The text version of the table used to put in Jira comment is also created as /tmp/butlerStat-PREOPS-XXX.txt

-GetPanDaStat.py
+get-panda-stat
 --------------

 Call::

-  GetPanDaStat.p -f inpfile.yaml
+  prodstat get-panda-stat  inpfile.yaml

-The input file format is exactly same as for GetButlerStat.py program
+The input file format is exactly same as for get-butler-stat command.

-The program will query PanDa web logs to select information about workflows, tasks and jobs.
+The program will query PanDa web logs to select information about workflows, tasks and jobs whose status is either finished, subfinished, running or transforming.
 It will produce 2 sorts of tables.

 The first one gives the status of the campaign production showing each workflow status as /tmp/pandaWfStat-PREOPS-XXX.txt.
 A styled html